duchenean/rust-buildout-releaser/README.md

 - Use `--dry-run` when you want a preview without touching files.
 - Pair `--no-github` or `--no-push` with `release`/`update-release` when testing locally.
 - Customize changelog templates to match your team’s release notes style.
+- Rebuild changelog history with `bldr changelog --rebuild` to walk every git tag in order and consolidate package changes from the first release through the latest.

 Now go ship something great—bldr’s got your back.